At home I'm to do my physio exercises three times a day (I try to fit in 5 times) working my arm gently, enjoying the stretch rather than fearing it.

 There are a lot of things in the day that I have to organize so that I get them completed.
 I am still making a list and checking it twice.
 It seems like I have to go from physio, to eating three meals a day, to brushing my teeth after every meal, to at least taking my plate to the kitchen and then that eternal round begins again.

-the tree too high for me to tip my
+The skirt at the bottom of the tree. the tree too high for me to tip my camera in the direction of those taller branches. |

 I told her I would go for an outside walk in honour of her birth.
 It would be my first walk along the street, since coming here.